esfreire/AWS_Solutions_Architect_Exam/README.md

 ## Acknowledgments

-* AWS Infrastructure and Services features changes every week, so the information of this document probably will need to be updated by the time you read it :)
+* AWS Infrastructure and Services features changes every week, so the information showed on this document probably will need to be updated by the time you are reading this :)
-* If you want to make some changes on the document add new information/services, you are welcome :) , please add yourself to the author's list on the document, indicate the changes made and make a pull request indicating what you have changed and why and I will include it on the repository.
+* If you want to make some changes on the document or add new information/services, you are welcome :) Please, add yourself to the author's list on the document, indicate the changes performed on the document and make a pull request indicating what you have changed and why and I will include it on the repository.